mahfoudhEbkar/dataquest_projects/README.md

 </tr>
 <tr>
 <td colspan="4">
-<p>My solutions to challenges and projects that I have accomplished on Dataquest. <br> More details about evey project includes  README.md document  </p>
+<p>My solutions to challenges and projects that I have accomplished on Dataquest. <br> More details about evey project include  README.md document  </p>
 </td>
 </tr>
 <tr>